moorepants/eme185/content/pages/purchasing.rst

 to a Purchase Order after MAE office hours; emergency purchase; Department Purchase Order not accepted by a store/vendor).

-Out-of-pocket expenses must be PRE-APPROVED by the instructor and must be deemed necessary for the capstone design project.
+Out-of-pocket expenses must be PRE-APPROVED by one of the instructors and must be deemed necessary for the capstone design project.

 **Total out-of-pocket purchases (including tax and shipping cost) must not exceed $500 per receipt.**